Expect Unexpected Engagement When you try Hexagonal Thinking in ELA

 You’ve also got a set of standards, skills, learner profile qualities to develop – whatever your school or district calls them.
 You want to teach certain reading, writing, research, and speaking skills.

-Maybe your district is pushing you to incorporate way more SEL… or PBL.
+Maybe your district is pushing you to incorporate way more SEL… or PBL into your ELA planning.
 Maybe your department is incorporating Article-of-the-Week this year.
 Maybe there’s a big push for using modern mentor texts.

 If you write this all down as a to-do list, it feels impossible.